Orville Hungerford: Politician

 Hungerford was unafraid of voicing his opinion even if unpopular with his fellow politicians from the same party.
 Throughout his life, Orville believed in finishing the task at hand before taking a break.
 When the U.S. House of Representatives conducted business Orville sat in his assigned seat towards the back of the chamber.
 Representative William Lowndes Yancey, the ardent Southern supporter of slavery, sat several seats over to the rear.
 Yancey was not to be trifled with in that he fought a duel with Thomas Lanier Clingman, a fellow member of the U.S. House of Representatives.

 The Congressional Globe, which covered proceedings of the 29th Congress, noted on page 413 of Volume 15 the following relevant entry for February 21, 1846:

 Hungerford's clash with Congressman Yancey received regional newspaper coverage.
-For example, the Richmond Enquirer, a Virginia newspaper, published a summary of the incident on the front page, center column, of its February 27, 1846 morning issue.
+For example, the Richmond Enquirer, a Virginia newspaper, published a summary of the incident on the front page, center column, of its February 27, 1846, morning issue.

+On April 2, 1846, Hungerford voted with the almost unanimous Democratic majority in the 29th Congress to pass "A Bill to Provide for the Better Organization of the Treasury and for the Collection, Safekeeping, Transfer and Disbursments [sic.] of the Public Revenue", i.e., H.R.
+1 (90-9 Stat 59 August 6, 1846).
+This led to the Independent Treasury Act of 1846, which, among other things, decreed that anyone owing money to the federal government needed to pay their debt in specie or Treasury Notes.

-In 1846, Hungerford lost his Congressional seat to a Whig party candidate.
+In the election year of 1846, Hungerford lost his Congressional seat to a Whig party candidate.

 Before the 29th Congress ended on March 3, 1847, Hungerford was able to manifest his disdain for slavery, which was dividing the nation.
-Crossing party lines Hungerford voted with the Whigs on February 16, 1847 and on March 3, 1847 to endorse the Wilmot Proviso, which added to the "$3,000,000 bill" a provision excluding slavery from territories newly acquired by treaty.
+Crossing party lines Hungerford voted with the Whigs on February 16, 1847, and on March 3, 1847, to endorse the Wilmot Proviso, which added to the "$3,000,000 bill" a provision excluding slavery from territories newly acquired by treaty.
 A local Watertown newspaper, Northern State Journal, reported his yeah vote in the House of Representatives in favor of the Proviso.